KeysonRaphael/Viewers/docs/latest/faq/scope-of-project.md

 Not currently.
 A web page's offline cache capabilities are limited and somewhat volatile (mostly imposed at the browser vendor level).
-For more robust offline caching, you may want to consider a server on the local network, or packaging the OHIF Viewer as a desktop application.
+For more robust offline caching, you may want to consider a server on the local network, or packaging the mConnect Viewer as a desktop application.

-_Does the OHIF Viewer work with the local filesystem?_
+_Does the mConnect Viewer work with the local filesystem?_

-It is possible to accomplish this through extensions; however, for an user experience that accomodates a large number of studies, you would likely need to package the OHIF Viewer as an [Electron app][electron].
+It is possible to accomplish this through extensions; however, for an user experience that accomodates a large number of studies, you would likely need to package the mConnect Viewer as an [Electron app][electron].

 <!--
   Links